Perseverance lands on Mars

 With the landing of Perseverance, the Mars departure operation is closed.
 A race that started last week with the successful mission of the United Arab Emirates (UAE), whose probe is already in orbit.

-The mission is designed to reveal the secrets of the Martian climate, although the UAE hopes it will serve as “inspiration and hope” for the country’s next generations.
+The mission is designed to reveal the secrets of the Martian weatherAlthough the UAE hopes it will serve as “inspiration and hope” for the country’s next generations.

 The next day it was China’s turn with Tianwen-1.
 The first step in a complicated mission for the Asian giant.
 If all goes according to plan, in May this year the spacecraft will attempt to land on the surface of Mars.